This is the historical site list, which stands at over 200 species

 Skylark: Resident breeder on Wanstead Flats, with the greatest numbers east of Centre Road.
 This is the closest breeding population to central London.
 Keep out of the long grass!
 Sadly by 2015/16 the wintering population was down to three birds

 Woodlark: Annual but very scarce migrant: A record from the Golf Course in the summer of 1967, and more recently a record of four birds flying north over the SSSI on December 16th 2010.
 A single bird was reported over the Flats and once in the Park over several days in the autumn of 2011, and another flew south over the Flats on October 11th 2012.
 2013's only record was from the 19th March and in 2014 on 27th September.
 One 20th October 2016 going west calling.
 2 Records from Leyton Flats the first concerning 3 birds flying north on the 19th October 2007, and one at Snaresbrook on the 10th October 2012 flying south.
+Our first spring migrant on April 23rd of 2017 was followed by 2 birds on October 15th and a single a few days later.

 Sand Martin: Scarce summer visitor, though there can be good passage days.